cyrillappert/itw-oberstufe.ch/README.md

 ## To start development...

-Make sure that Docker is installed on your system
+Make sure that Docker is installed on your system.

-### Run the containers:
+### Build and run the containers in detached mode:

 ```
 docker compose up -d --build